gillian-guide/gillian-guide.github.io/docs/ru/resources/troubleshooting.md

 ??? info "GFWL / Xbox Live achievements don't work"
     - Remove :material-file:`SteamAchivements.asi` - you can't use both at once.
     - Set `TryToSkipAllErrors` and `VSyncFix` to `0` in :material-file-cog:`ZolikaPatch.ini`.

+??? info "Reticle option is stuck on 'Basic'"
+    - Toggle `Dynamic Crosshair` off in the :material-file-cog:`LibertyTweaks.ini`.

+??? info "Unable to disable controller auto-aim"
+    - Toggle `San Andreas Styled Auto-Aim` off in the :material-file-cog:`LibertyTweaks.ini`.

 ---